Here you will learn English phrases for meetings. Business English expressions that you will be able to use for:

 Has anybody got any questions arising from those minutes?

-Meaning is there anything in the minutes that they need explained or they don’t understand or something has fallen through the, the um, instructions that hasn’t been followed up.
-Okay.
+Meaning: is there anything in the minutes that they need to be explained or they don’t understand or something has fallen through the instructions that haven’t been followed up.

 So let’s start with the minutes of the last meeting as anybody got any questions or anything they wished to add.

 So somebody might like to add something following on from that particular meeting.
 Something has perhaps has changed, some action has taken place that has resulted in something either been resolved or perhaps it is now off the agenda.

 It’s a good opportunity at the beginning of the meeting just to find out where everybody is.